 The mission of the Department of Biblical Studies, Theology and Philosophy is to provide study opportunities in all three areas and to prepare Christians to serve in the global community.
+The faculty in the department engage students in learning about their biblical, theological and philosophical roots as they explore new ways to solve problems in today's increasingly interconnected world.
 Career options for majors in these fields vary widely.
-Houghton graduates go into business, church-related work, counseling, education, finance, government service,
+Houghton graduates go into ministry, business, church-related work, counseling, education, finance, government service, journalism, law, library science, linguistics, medicine, missions, public administration, relief work and translation, as well as other fields.
+Our majors also prepare students for graduate study in these and cognate fields.

-MajorsMinorsBibleBible
+Majors Minors

+Bible Bible

-Bible as a Second MajorPhilosophyBible Major with Missions ConcentrationReligion
+Bible as a Second Major Philosophy

+Bible Major with Missions Concentration Religion

 Christian Ministries Sports Ministry

 Philosophy Theology

 Philosophy as a Second Major World Religions

 Theology

 Theology as Second Major Pre-Professional

-Theology Major with Missions and Intercultural Studies
+Theology Major with Missions and Intercultural Studies Concentration Pre-Seminary Interest

-Our control is an arrange of the Pre-Seminary Interest

-Concentration

 Theology Major with Music and Worship Ministries

 Theology Major with Pastoral Ministries Concentration

 Theology Major with Sports Ministry Concentration

 Theology Major with Youth Ministries Concentration

+Emmanuel Scholars Program: The Emmanuel Scholars program is group spiritual formation oriented toward vocation.
+Group members participate in weekly readings and discussions around vocation and other topics and have weekly one-on-one meetings for mentoring and spiritual direction.
+The group begins and ends each year with a retreat.
+Students can take the course for credit or no credit (THEL 251/252).
+The program is by application, and preference is given to rising sophomores.
-Jonathan P. Case Sarah B. C. Derck Richard K. Eckley Heidi Giannini

-John Giannini J. Michael Jordan Kristina LaCelle-Peterson Benjamin J. B. Lipscomb

-Terence P. Paige
+Faculty Jonathan P. Case Sarah B. C. Derck Richard K. Eckley Heidi Giannini John Giannini J. Michael Jordan Kristina LaCelle-Peterson Benjamin J. B. Lipscomb J. L. Miller Terence P. Paige